University of Waterloo

 Finding your own placement in Canada

-Students may opt to deviate from the best practice model and pursue a placement opportunity in Canada.
-In this case, students are responsible for finding their own placement opportunities.
-Support from the FPM is limited to consultation during the search and application process.
-In order to be eligible to receive MDP credit for field placement in Canada, students must meet the following criteria:
+Students may opt to deviate from the best practice model and pursue a placement opportunity in Canada, with no guarantees from the university.
+In order to pursue a field placement in Canada, international students must meet the following criteria:

 - be eligible to work off campus and have the necessary background and skills to meet the requirements of the host organization